CompuTec/computec-docs/docs/appengine/plugins-user-guide/ct-label.md

 ![CompuTec Labels](./media/ctlabel/image2020-7-10-12-45-17.png)

-On the top of the form, you can see the request ID.
-The printer value is set by default to the printer value of the request we want to reprint.
-From the list, we can select the printer we want to reprint on.
+On the top of the form, you can see the request ID. <br/>The printer value is set by default to the printer value of the request we want to reprint. <br/>From the list, we can select the printer we want to reprint on.

 ![CompuTec Labels](./media/ctlabel/image2020-7-10-12-48-43.png)